Search for gravitational-wave bursts in the third Advanced LIGO-Virgo run with coherent WaveBurst enhanced by Machine

 These results cannot be directly compared to the Ref.~\cite{Abbott:2021ksc} where the detection efficiencies are a function of signal amplitude, not $h_\mathrm{rss}$.

 The first set of binaries is BBH systems with quasicircular orbits.
-The waveforms are calculated using effective-one-body SEOBNRv4 model~\cite{Bohe:2016gbl} that include only dominant $(l,m)=(2,2)$ mode.
+The waveforms are calculated using effective-one-body SEOBNRv4 model~\cite{Bohe:2016gbl} that includes only dominant $(l,m)=(2,2)$ mode.
 The component masses span from 5 $M_\odot$ to 100 $M_\odot$, following the power law + peak~\cite{Talbot:2018cva} mass function.
 The mass ratio ranges between 1/4 to 1.

 The second set of binaries is intermediate-mass black hole systems.
 Similarly to~\cite{LIGOScientific:2019ysc}, we use 46 IMBH binaries with a total mass between 120~$M_\odot$ and 800~$M_\odot$, and a mass ratio from 1 to 1/10.
 The systems are precessing, with aligned and anti-aligned spins.
 These waveforms are derived from Numerical Relativity simulations (~\cite{Mroue:2013xna, Healy:2017psd, Jani:2016wkt}).
 Each IMBH binary is uniformly distributed in sky location, inclination angle, and within a co-moving volume, optimized on the signal strength: for each signal waveform, we fix the maximum redshift by calculating conservative upper bounds on the optimal three-detector network signal-to-noise ratio (SNR) to avoid generating injections well outside any possible detection range.